 In the meantime, the wellness area has become its own park: there’s even a grotto and an aquarium.
 But even here, despite the size, everything is cosy.

-After the little photo-shoot, we reward ourselves with a schnitzel in the cowshed snuggery.
+In the evening we reward ourselves with a schnitzel in the cowshed snuggery.
 This place is not only for hotel guests, but also functions as a restaurant, which is frequented by many of the “Kitzbühel” locals who like to come here for dinner.
 The clever thing about the snuggery: The next potential schnitzel is chewing the cud next door in the stall.
 (Maybe not ideal for vegetarians!).
 We are also really impressed by the various other tavern snuggeries, which have been left in the style of the last century.
-The wood in the snuggeries has more scratches than Keith Richard’s face, and that’s saying something.
+The wood in the snuggeries has more scratches than Keith Richard’s face.

 A healthy weeks family holiday in the mountains (doesn’t matter if summer or winter).
 Even if the Stanglwirt does have a reputation as being a celebrity place, we were positively surprised just how friendly and uncomplicated everything was here.
 You can’t help but notice that it is still very much a family-owned hotel, who have had their roots here for 400 years.
 And a tip for parents with small dwarves: childcare is available.